kclaudine/git-search/README.md

 This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

 GitHub API was used to retrieve this information.
 This API allows **5,000** requests per hour with an API key, but only 60 requests per hour _without_ one.

+## User Story

+- Users can enter Github user info info a form and submit it.

+- Users can see names and descriptions of person's public repositories.

+- Users can make up to 5000 requests per hour due to Github-API integration.

 ## Development server